-Full-time student status in all degree programs is eight semester hours.
-A student need not maintain full-time status but should be aware of the continuous enrollment policy and that financial assistance programs are limited to those enrolled at least half time, which is four to seven hours per semester.
+Full-time student status in all graduate (including seminary) degree programs is eight semester hours.
+A student need not maintain full-time status but should be aware of the continuous enrollment policy and that financial assistance programs are usually limited to those enrolled at least half time, which is four to seven hours per semester.
 Only full-time students may represent the University in an official capacity or may hold a major office in an organization.